draptik/2020-01-modern-linux-command-line-tools/docker/ubuntu19.10/README.md

 If you want to try fancy stuff (everything having to do with fonts, emojis, icons) you will need to setup your 'consuming' terminal.
 This can't easily be provided by a docker container.
 If you know a solution: I will gladly accept pull requests ;-)

-# TODOs

-- inject sensible configs for the demo-tools